 What is Unit Testing?

-As stated before, unit testing is the first level of testing.
+As stated before, it is the first level of testing.
 Once individual components are unit tested, integration testing is carried out.

 Advantages of Unit Testing